drsydd/SS14-Medical-Suggestions/README.md

 2) This adds more uses for the stethoscope.

 3) Introduces a hammer reflex that can be used for RP, and to be really sure of a stroke if a patient shows up with just one limb weakness.
 Hold in one hand and aim on different limbs to use.
 Will return an emote *the arm shakes normally* or *the arm shakes a lot and multiple times*

-4) Keep it simple, condition appears, proper drug is used once, and it goes away.

 ## Allergies :
 -------------